This was first published as a whitepaper on MEVP’s website Riyad Abou Jaoudeh and has been reproduced here with his permission.

-The effect is that FinTech firms are able to experiment with their products and services during a specified timeframe within a partially deregulated environment where the firms are able to offer their products and services to customers, but where risks to customers and businesses (and to the wider financial system as a whole) are mitigated.
+The effect is that FinTech firms can experiment with their products and services during a specified timeframe within a partially deregulated environment where the firms can offer their products and services to customers, but where risks to customers and businesses (and to the wider financial system as a whole) are mitigated.

 In parallel, the regulator observes the activities of such fintechs and their impact on businesses, society and the ecosystem where they operate in; the ones that are deemed safe will be granted a license to operate in the country.